-(2) Indicate in your demand letter your intent to offset from the contractor's other Government contracts if payment is not made.
+(2) Indicate in the demand letter the intent to offset from the contractor's other Government contracts if payment is not made.

 (3) Provide the Finance Office with a:

 (i) Copy of the demand letter.

 (ii) Request that it initiate collection action under 41 CFR Part 105-55, Collection of Claims Owed the United States, if payment is not made in accordance with the demand letter.